algorithmiaio/dev-center/README.md

 2. Clone _your forked repository_ with `git clone https://github.com/YOURUSERNAME/dev-center.git`
 3.  `cd dev-center`
 4. Make sure you have [rvm](https://rvm.io/rvm/install) and [node](https://nodejs.org/en/) installed.
-5. To set up submodules and install dependencies, run `npm run setup`.
+5. To set up submodules and install dependencies, run `yarn setup`.

 - **Do bear in mind that you will need to able to communicate with [GitHub via SSH](https://help.github.com/en/articles/connecting-to-github-with-ssh) for this to function as expected.**
 - If you are having trouble with some of the gems, try running `bundle update`, then run `bundle install` again.
 If `bundle` is not available, `gem install bundler`.

-6. To start both the Node and Jekyll test servers with auto-regeneration, run `npm run devcenter:dev` and `npm run server:dev` in two separate terminal windows.
+6. To start both the Node and Jekyll test servers with auto-regeneration, run `yarn devcenter:dev` and `yarn server:dev` in two separate terminal windows.
-7. If you don't need auto-regeneration, you can run `npm run start` to build static dev-center files and only start the Node server.
+7. If you don't need auto-regeneration, you can run `yarn start` to build static dev-center files and only start the Node server.

 You can now see the developer center at <http://localhost:4000/developers/>.
 The API docs are located at <http://localhost:4000/developers/api/>.